mntshoana/tradebot/README.md

 Feel free to use this source code however you please. #Learn c++.

 ## Requirements
 The project mostly uses c++.
 To be able to use this code, you will need to have a Qt compiler as well as libcurl installed in your system.
 The make.pro file is configured to use c++17, this is not a requirement.
-This code was only tested on MacOS (Catalina and Big Sur).
+This code was only tested on MacOS (Sonoma).
 I will continue using Qt version 6.

-Another requirement you must have already installed on your computer is libcurl. http requests are invoked using this library and it must be present.
+A cruicial requirement you must have already installed on your computer is libcurl. http requests are invoked using this library and it must be present.

 Note: Python will also be used for financial machine learning in future, it is now also a required in order to compile.